gloriaojuks/mern_stack/README.md

-the part2(server side) cab be found here
+the part2(server side) can be found here